Devin Dreeshen's happy talk about workplace safety undermines the battle against COVID-19

 A total of 358 cases had been identified by Friday in households connected to the Cargill operation -- a figure that the CBC noted represents 15 per cent of all cases in Alberta, and more than in the entire province of Saskatchewan!
 Many of the employees of the plant are members of the Filipino community.

 Back on April 12, workers at the plant sent High River Mayor Craig Snodgrass a letter calling for the plant to be closed for two weeks.
-The next day, Easter Sunday, United Food and Commercial Workers Local 401 President Tom Hesse wrote Cargill management, warning "there is no reason to believe that hundreds of individuals in your working environment won't soon be carrying the virus."
+The next day, Easter Sunday, United Food and Commercial Workers Local 401 president Tom Hesse wrote Cargill management, warning "there is no reason to believe that hundreds of individuals in your working environment won't soon be carrying the virus."

 Hesse said "decency itself demands" the plant be closed for two weeks, workers be guaranteed compensation during the temporary shutdown, and clear and enforceable COVID-19 safety rules for the worksite be developed.

-A spokesperson for Cargill, the largest privately held U.S. corporation, told the CBC that since the province has declared meatpacking to be an essential service, it intends to keep its plant open.
+A spokesperson for Cargill, the largest privately held U.S. corporation, told the CBC that since the province has declared meat-packing to be an essential service, it intends to keep its plant open.

-Apparently, though, the increasingly obvious connection between high rates of COVID-19 infection in the community and the presence of meatpacking operations hasn't stopped Dreeshen from listening to the big meatpackers' entreaties to keep their plants open.
+Apparently, though, the increasingly obvious connection between high rates of COVID-19 infection in the community and the presence of meatpacking operations hasn't stopped Dreeshen from listening to the big meat packers' entreaties to keep their plants open.

 On Saturday, he, Hinshaw and Labour Minister Jason Copping held a telephone town hall with Cargill employees at which, Dreeshen tweeted, he had "directly communicated with workers to assure them that their worksite is safe."